lydiahmorah/Car--Price-Prediction/Readme.md

 ![alt text](image.png)

- Project Description
+# Project Description

-Introduction
-In today's fast-paced automotive market, accurately predicting car prices is crucial for buyers, sellers, and industry professionals.
+- In today's fast-paced automotive market, accurately predicting car prices is crucial for buyers, sellers, and industry professionals.
-Leveraging the power of machine learning in Car Price Prediction aims to revolutionize how car prices are estimated, providing precise and reliable insights.
+- Leveraging the power of machine learning in Car Price Prediction aims to revolutionize how car prices are estimated, providing precise and reliable insights.

-Project Overview
+# Project Overview

-This project utilizes a comprehensive dataset of car sales to build a robust machine learning model capable of predicting car prices with high accuracy.
+- This project utilizes a comprehensive dataset of car sales to build a robust machine learning model capable of predicting car prices with high accuracy.
-By integrating advanced algorithms and thorough data preprocessing, our model helps users make informed decisions based on various car features such as age, mileage, fuel type, and more.
+- By integrating advanced algorithms and thorough data preprocessing, our model helps users make informed decisions based on various car features such as age, mileage, fuel type, and more.

-Key Steps
+# Key Steps

 1. Data Acquisition and Exploration: